Mary Aikenhead: Biography

 The daughter of David Aikenhead, a physician, member of the Anglican Church of Ireland, and Mary Stacpole, a Roman Catholic.
 Her grandfather, also named David Aikenhead, was a Scottish gentleman who relinquished his military profession, married a Limerick lady, Miss Anne Wight and settled in Cork.
 Mary was baptised in the Anglican Communion on 4 April 1787.
-Mary was quite frail and probably considered to be asthmatic and it was recommended that she be fostered with a nanny called Mary Rourke who lived on higher ground on Eason's Hill, Shandon, Cork.
+Mary was quite frail and probably considered to be asthmatic and it was recommended that she be fostered by a nanny called Mary Rourke who lived on higher ground on Eason's Hill, Shandon, Cork.
 It is thought that Mary was secretly baptised a Catholic from this early age by Mary Rourke who was a devout Catholic.
 Her parents would visit every week until 1793 when her father decided he wanted her to rejoin the family in Daunt's Square.
 The Rourkes also joined the family and worked as servants to the family.

 By the early 1790s Dr. Aikenhead had become interested in the principles of the United Irishmen.
 On one occasion Lord Edward Fitzgerald disguised as a Quaker sought refuge in the Aikenhead home.
 He was enjoying dinner with the family when the house was surrounded by troops with the sheriff at their head.
 The visitor managed to disappear and reach safety across the river.
 The house was searched but because of the loyalty of his apprentices who knew and kept the doctor's secret, no incriminating documents were found.

 At about the age of nine Mary began to spend a good deal of time visiting her maternal grandmother, where she was exposed to Catholic beliefs and practice through her widowed aunt, Mrs. Gorman.
 After her father retired, he became ill and was received into the Roman Catholic Church before dying on 15 December 1801.
 Six months later, at the age of fifteen, Mary was baptised a Roman Catholic on 6 June 1802.

-In 1808, Mary went to stay with her friend Anne O’Brien in Dublin.
+In 1808, Mary went to stay with her friend Anna Maria (born Ball) O’Brien in Dublin whom she had met in Cork.
 Here she witnessed widespread unemployment and poverty and soon began to accompany her friend in visiting the poor and sick in their homes.